 A different issue arises in the statement, after an event, of probabilities a person would have given, if asked, before the event.
 In retrospect, it is easy to exaggerate your probability of what actually occurred.
 This bias, called hindsight bias (see Fischhoff (1982)), makes whatever happens more likely in retrospect than it was in prospect.

 1.1.2 Notes and other views

-"We do not see things as they are, we see them as we are."
+"We do see things not as they are, but as we are."